 Researchers are investigating how these sometimes disparate conversations are coevolving in the platform era: For example, CrowdLearn at the Oxford Internet Institute is an ongoing project looking at how European gig workers on four major platforms learn the skills to pursue their livelihoods.
 Similarly, Ryan Craig, at University Ventures, describes the "win-win" of last mile training-upskilling offered by platforms to attract new talent.
 And the researchers Noopur Raval and Joyojeet Pal explore the contours of training offered by a beauty and wellness platform in India, finding patterns of "care" and investment in "professionalism" that transcend characterization as simple arms-length transactional support.
-Finally, an extensive report for MercyCorps by Genesis Analytics identifies transferable skills, "such as good communication skills, financial management, business and entrepreneurship skills," as an essential "building block" of Kenya's emerging gig economy.
+That transcend characterization as simple arms-length transactional support.
+Similly, an extensive report for MercyCorps by Genesis Analytics identifies transferable skills, such as good communication skills, financial management, business and entrepreneurship skills," as an essential "building block" of Kenya's emerging gig economy.